 Japan seeks to expand arms deals with Southeast Asia

-Visitors look at the booth of BrahMos, the India-Russia joint venture, during " MAST Asia", Japan's international arms exhibit, supported by Japanese government, in Chiba, near Tokyo, Monday, June 12, 2017.
+A visitor looks at a miniature model of P-1 Maritime Patrol Aircraft of Kawasaki Heavy Industries, during " MAST Asia", Japan's international arms exhibit, in Chiba, near Tokyo, Monday, June 12, 2017.
 The three-day exhibit, second since Japan's 2014 easing of arms export rules, began Monday near Tokyo.

 Discussions